AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/set_the_audio_profile_and_scenario_android.md

 # Set the Audio Profile and Scenario

-An audio profile includes the audio sample rate, encoding scheme, number of channels, and bitrate for the encoding audio stream; an audio scenario determines the audio processing module.
+An audio profile includes the audio sample rate, encoding scheme, number of channels, and bitrate for the encoding audio stream; an audio scenario determines the audio performance.

 Different applications require different audio profiles or scenarios.
 This page shows you how to set the appropriate audio profile and scenario in your app using Agora SDKs.